NRLParticipation/NRL-Cookbook/docs/administrators/safety-protocols.md

 ---

-## High complexity: Integrated Safety Management Suite
+## High complexity: Integrated safety management suite

 Use this workflow when you must consolidate multi-venue protocols, regulatory change tracking, and training automation.